 - 1. Scholarship should be in a UK institution for higher education. - 2.
-Study should in one of the five themes of Newton-Mosharafa (water management, food production, renewable energy, healthcare and cultural heritage). - 3.
-Applicant must be a lecturer or a research assistant who got his Master's Degree or a teacher assistant or research assistant in one of the bodies listed in the Missions' plan who has been appointed for no less than two years (in case of teacher assistant who hasn't been appointed in his position , he can submit what proves his appointment in this position before his travel , in case he was not appointed he will be excluded) - 4.
-Applicant should not have been appointed as a lecturer or research assistant for more than three years by the date of the Call for Application. - 5.
-Applicant's age should not exceed 35 years by the date of the Call for Application. - 6.
+Study should in one of the five themes of Newton-Mosharafa (check page 4). - 3.
+Applicant must be a lecturer or a research assistant (that should have got his Master's Degree) or a teacher assistant or research assistant in one of the bodies listed in the Missions' plan who has been appointed for no less than two years by the application date (in case of teacher assistant who hasn't been appointed in his position, he can submit what proves his appointment in this position before his travel, in case he was not appointed he will be excluded). - 4.
+General Estimate of the Applicant's first-level university degree should be "Very Good", at least. - 5.
+Applicant should not have been appointed as a lecturer or research assistant for more than three years by the date of the Call for Application. - 6.
+Applicant's age should not exceed 35 years by the date of the Call for Application. - 7.
 The Applicant should have registered for the PhD degree as a requirement for travel.
-Registration should not be exceeding two years by the date of the Call for Application. - 7.
-Applicants should have obtained a master's degree in the Mission's discipline. - 8.
-Applicant should have obtained an IELTS score of 6 as a requirement for applying.
-Higher levels of Language proficiency required by the foreign university shall be observed.
+Registration should not be exceeding two years by the date of the Call for Application.

+- 8. Applicants should have obtained a master's degree in the Mission's discipline. - Applicant should have obtained an IELTS score of 6 as a requirement for applying.
+Higher levels of language proficiency required by the potential host university shall take precedent (presuming they are at least a minimum of IELTS score of 6).
 See below for more details.
-See below page 11 for more details. - 9.
-General Estimate of the Applicant's first-level university degree should be "Very Good", at least. - 10.
+See below page 12 for more details. - 10.
 Applicant should have finished his military service or exempted. - 11.
 Applicant shouldn't have received a PhD mission or scholarship before.
-In case the applicant has applied for a scholarship and his/her application was not decided on by the date of the Call for Application, the applicant should be dispatched to the scholarship in case his/her application is accepted and the nomination for the mission should be cancelled.

-12. Data form should be approved from the sending Institution (certified and stamped by college and university).
+In case the applicant has applied for a scholarship and his/her application was not decided on by the date of the Call for Application, the applicant should be dispatched to the scholarship in case his/her application is accepted and the nomination for the mission should be cancelled. - 12.
+Data form should be approved from the sending Institution (certified and stamped by college and university).

+Documents:

-Documents: Required Documents and conditions for General Mission Applicants
+Required Documents and conditions for General Mission Applicants